Tequila: Flavor and aroma

 There are more than 300 known compounds in tequila, many of which are produced during the fermentation process, the raw material used, and to a lesser degree during the maturation.
-The components that make up tequila do not act individually to give tequila its distinctive flavor and aroma, but rather, depend on the interaction and quantity of each volatile compound.
 The volatile compounds responsible for the flavor and aroma profiles of the tequila are put into a category called organoleptic compounds and are known to increase in concentration with a slower fermentation process.
-The organoleptic compounds produced during fermentation include higher order alcohols, methanol, esters, carbonyls, terpenes, and furans.

 Higher-order alcohols have a strong aroma, and the quantity present in each tequila depends on the carbon:nitrogen ratio and temperature during the cooking and fermentation processes.
-Some of the most common alcohols present other than ethanol are: isoamyl alcohol, isobutanol, and 1-propanol.
-Methanol is thought to be mainly generated through hydrolysis of methylated pectin, which is naturally present in the agave plant, but there has been speculation that it is also partly produced from the enzymatic reactions of yeast strains containing pectin methyl esterase enzyme, which break up the methoxyl group from the pectin.
-Nearly 50 different esters are identified in tequila, which together give rise to the fruit-like flavors and smell.
-One of the most abundant esters is ethyl acetate, which is synthesized during fermentation by the yeast Saccharomyces cerevisiae, using alcohol transferase enzyme that links acetic acid to ethanol.

 In general, the longer the controlled fermentation period, the higher yield of esters produced.
-During the fermentation process, ethanol is oxidized and produces aldehydes, which add the flavor necessary for the final product of tequila.
 For example, isovaleraldehyde seems to produce a sweet, cocoa, and chocolate-like flavor.
 2 and 3-methylbutanal produce a malty flavor.
 The agave plant contains many phenolics such as vanillin and syringaldehydes, which present a strong and fruity or herbal aroma.
 It also contains eugenol, which can deliver a hint of spicy flavor to the tequila.
 Because the production of tequila involves heating, Maillard browning reactions occur, and furans are produced during the thermal degradation of sugar.
 The most prominent furanic compounds include 2-furaldehyde and 5-methylfuraldehyde, which can contribute to the smoky flavor of tequila.
 Guaiacol also seems to contribute to Tequila's smoky flavor.
 Beta-demascenone contributes to the woody, floral taste of tequila.

 Volatile compounds that contribute to the overall taste and aroma of tequila can be quantitatively assessed and evaluated by gas chromatography.
 Discrimination tests such as duo-trio and triangle tests are also used to evaluate the quality of the tequila.